dpwinter/qsample/README.md

 We are currently in the process to reclaim the name from PyPI, s.t. this package can be installed directly via `pip`.

-However, for now you need to do the following steps: 1.
-Clone the repository to your computer.
+However, for now you need to do the following steps:
+1. Clone the repository to your computer.
 2. `cd` into it.
-3. Execute `pip install .`.
+3. Execute `python setup.py install`.

 ## Prerequisites